aka: Walking Armoury

 - And before that, Mobile Suit Gundam Wing's Heavyarms.
 Its original configuration and its Mid-Season Upgrade (the Heavyarms Kai) weren't too egregious, with only a gatling gun-shield combo on its left arm and an army knife on its right (the rest of the missiles, vulcans, and cannons were stored inside Heavyarms; during Heero's duel with Zechs, Trowa also outfitted the left arm with a beam saber), Endless Waltz's redesign gives the Gundam two Double Barrel Beam Gatlings and adds several more missile packs on its legs.
 Couple this with Trowa's acrobatic prowess as a circus performer transferring over to his Gundam and most of Trowa's defeats can be attributed to the plot alone.

-- And from Mobile Suit Gundam Unicorn we have the Full Armor Unicorn that has weapons stuffed on practically every available surface, it even have some weapons stacked on the other weapons.
+- And from Mobile Suit Gundam Unicorn we have the Full Armor Unicorn that has weapons stuffed on practically every available surface, it even has some weapons stacked on the other weapons.

 - In Trigun, Nicholas Wolfwood carries around an arsenal of weapons in a giant metal cross.

-- Black Lagoon's Roberta carries a gatling gun briefcase, shotgun disguised as an umbrella, at least one knife, and a crapload of grenades.
+- Roberta carries a gatling gun briefcase, shotgun disguised as an umbrella, at least one knife, and a crapload of grenades.

 - Similarly, Fabiola has a pair of automatic pistols which fire buckshot hidden in her sleeves, knives in the soles of her shoes, and a collapsible grenade launcher hidden in her dress.